LordAshes/TaleSpire-ExtraAssetsRegistrationPlugin/README.md

 Where "tags" is a list of tags associated with the asset.
 Not currently used.
 To be used in the future.
 Where "variants" a list of strings indicating available variants.
 Null if no variants offered.
 Where "chainLoad" is used to load multiple assets at once.
 See Chain Loader section below.
+Where "anchor" is used with Auras to indicated where the aura is attached.
+See Aura Anchors section below.

 Where "author", "version", and "comment" are user strings ignored by EAR.
 Where "code" can be used to make slabs in Unity.
 However, the simplified slab creation process avoids the need to create
       slabs in Unity, so this property does not need to be used.
-Where "size" determine the GM Tools Size of the asset (e.g. 0.5, 1, 2, 4). *For future use.
+Where "size" determine the GM Tools Size of the asset (e.g. 0.5, 1, 2, 4).
 Where "assetBase" determines the "recommended" base setting for the asset (None, Default or a base file).
-Where "locations" defines the offset for various points on the asset. *For future use.
+Where "locations" defines the positiona and rotation offset for various points on the asset. *For aura anchors and future use.*
 Where "meshAdjustments" defines the mesh size adjustments and mesh offsets.

 Note 1: Depending on the Extra Asset Registration plugin group settings (see above) the groupName may be ignored